-Courses leading to the RHS Level 2 theory Certificates run at our Centres at Ryton Gardens, near Coventry and Bampton near Faringdon, Oxon.
+Courses leading to the RHS Level 2 theory Certificates run at our Centres at Ryton Gardens, near Coventry, North Moreton near Didcot and Bampton near Faringdon, Oxon.

-IMPORTANT NOTE: the RHS suite of qualifications is changing and from September 2022 centres will have to deliver the new format Level 2 qualifications, but the current RHS Level 2 Certificate in Garden Planning will be available for one more year (2022-23) and it will be 2023-4 before the new Level 3 is introduced.
+IMPORTANT NOTE: the RHS suite of qualifications has changed and from September 2022 centres started to deliver the new format Level 2 qualifications, and from 2023 the new Level 3.

-In the new format for Level 2 there will be a new new single theory Certificate in the Principles of Horticulture which with a new Practical Certificate will make up a new RHS Level 2 Certificate in the Principles and Practices of Horticulture.
+In the new format for Level 2 there is a new new single theory Certificate in the Principles of Plant Growth and Development (2022) which with a new Practical Certificate will make up a new RHS Level 2 Certificate in the Principles and Practices of Horticulture.

-The Principles of Horticulture will consist of two units, assessed by two examinations; each unit will include 4 topics and the examinations will sample knowledge in all four topics.
+The Principles Certificate will consist of two units, assessed by two examinations; each unit will include 4 topics and the examinations will sample knowledge in all four topics.
 Awards will be graded as Pass, Merit and Distinction.
 Examinations will be online but on specific dates, not on demand.

-Those students who have begun one part of the current level 2 Diploma will be able to complete it using the new Certificate in Horticultural Principles, the new Certificate in Horticultural Practice, or the existing theory Certificate in Garden Planning which can be offered by Centres for one more year, with the latest date to begin this March 2023.
-Exams for the current courses will continue through 2023 until February 2024.
+Those students who have begun one part of the current level 2 Diploma will be able to complete it using the new Certificate in Horticultural Principles, the new Certificate in Horticultural Practice, or the 'old' theory Certificate in Garden Planning; the latest date to begin this March 2023.
+Exams for the 'old' courses will continue until February 2024.
 However if all theory and practical courses at level 2 are not completed by July 2024 then the transition arrangements expire and no Diploma can be awarded.